riftdweb/rift/README.md

 #### Eventual consistency

-The goal of the Rift indexer is to provide eventual consistency, where the prioritization and expiration strategy supports a user experience where data is passively re-indexed ahead of probable interactions, upon interaction a "stale-while-revalidate" pattern leverages mostly-recent data while asynchronously re-indexing, and things gracefully fallback to wait for indexing when the accessed resource is completely new.
+The goal of the Rift indexer is to provide eventual consistency, where the prioritization and expiration strategy supports a user experience where data is:

+1. Passively (re)indexed ahead of probable interactions.
+2. On interaction, rendered with a "stale-while-revalidate" pattern leveraging mostly-recent data while asynchronously re-indexing.
+3. On unpredictable first-time interaction, indexed while the user waits.

 #### Long-running cancelable workflows